jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Enemies/Oni.md

 Encountered Wajid while staying in a hotel in [[New Calim]] who said that [[Cassius]] had a magical item on him that was too delicious to resist.

+When Samugi sees the face of the Oni from the oasis, he recalls some sort of cosmetically important lineage there, but can't quite put his finger on it.